Yurickh/ouxe/README.md

 ## Running locally

-Run an instance of `yarn start` so microbundle watches the src folder while building.
+Run an instance of `npm start` so microbundle watches the src folder while building.

-From there, you run `yarn ouxe` to execute the command.
+From there, you may run `npm run ouxe` to execute the command.

+As of this version, we don't have tests.
+PRs are welcome!